NethServer/nethserver-upgrade-tool/README.rst

 adjustments.

 The system is automatically rebooted and the **post-upgrade step** starts.
-The control passes to the ``nethserver-system-upgrade.service`` temporary systemd unit, that actually renames the network interfaces in esmith DBs, then runs ``post-restore-config`` and ``post-restore-data`` steps.
+The control passes to the ``nethserver-system-upgrade.service``, a temporary systemd unit which runs the ``nethserver-system-upgrade`` event.
+The event

+* renames the network interfaces in esmith DBs and applies the new network interfaces configuration selectively
+* runs the ``upgrade-restore-config`` event, which is a copy of the ``post-restore-config`` event.
+Some basic actions are excluded
+* runs the upgrade to Active Directory, if required
+* runs the ``post-restore-data`` event
+* runs a full ``interface-update`` event, which turns on the firewall
+* cleans up the temporary files

 Build the "instrepo" repository
 -------------------------------